archivesunleashed/archivesunleashed.org/content/toronto/index.md

 This event will bring together a small group of approximately 15 participants to experiment with the newest release of AUT (Archives Unleashed Toolkit) and the Archives Unleashed Cloud, and to kick-off collaboratively inspired research projects.
 Participants will have access to analytics software and specialists, and will be exposed to the process of working with web archive files at scale.
 For more information on AUT and the Cloud, please visit http://archivesunleashed.org/.

+## Submissions

+Submissions for the April 26-27 Toronto Datathon are now closed.
+If you weren't able to get an application in to us be sure to keep an eye out for the next Call for Participation.
 Check to see when Archives Unleashed will be near you…

 |        Date       |         Location         |